Mobile technologies have transformed consumer industries, but none as profoundly as financial services.

 Mobile apps have become the touchpoint of choice for millions of banking customers to manage their finances.
 With expectations rising, digital banking teams know they need to continuously iterate their mobile apps to ensure that they build their mobile banking experiences around customer needs.

-As installations, session times, and retention rates of fintech mobile apps continue to rise, engineers and managers working in the financial sector or at fintechs must innovate to keep ahead.
+As installations, session times, and retention rates of fintech mobile applications continue to rise, engineers and managers working in the financial sector or at fintechs must innovate to keep ahead.

 This article provides an overview of the 2021 fintech mobile app market, including key consumer trends, mobile app technologies, the impact of Europe’s PSD2 regulations, and how financial mobile app development experts like DECODE can help.